intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 After installation done, please restart VSCode if you want the code analyzer running.

-Develop your interface asset using the squeleton or read the documentation of `@intuiface/core`
+Develop your interface asset using the squeleton or read the documentation of [@intuiface/core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)

 Then run `npm run build` to build in production or `npm run build:debug` to be able to debug your interface asset.

-## Development

-About decorators or types please read the [Intuiface Core Documentation](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)

 ## Help